-- take a mobile phone or programmable watch or device into the examination room - take any electronic device, including a digital media player or electronic tablet, into the examination room, unless approved by NESA - speak to any person other than a supervisor during an examination - behave in any way likely to disturb the work of any other student or upset the conduct of the examination - attend an examination while under the influence of alcohol or illegal drugs - take into the examination room, or refer to during the examination, any books or notes, this booklet, the examination timetable, any paper, or any equipment other than the equipment listed in the examination timetable - smoke in the examination room - eat in the examination room, except as approved by the Presiding Officer, eg for diabetic students - take any writing booklets, whether used or not, from the examination room. - Examination question papers may be removed at the end of the examination only if they are not to be used as answer booklets.
+- take a mobile phone or programmable watch or Smart watch or device into the examination room - take any electronic device, including a digital media player or electronic tablet, into the examination room, unless approved by NESA - speak to any person other than a supervisor during an examination - behave in any way likely to disturb the work of any other student or upset the conduct of the examination - attend an examination while under the influence of alcohol or illegal drugs - take into the examination room, or refer to during the examination, any books or notes, this booklet, the examination timetable, any paper, or any equipment other than the equipment listed in the examination timetable - smoke in the examination room - eat in the examination room, except as approved by the Presiding Officer, eg for diabetic students - take any writing booklets, whether used or not, from the examination room. - Examination question papers may be removed at the end of the examination only if they are not to be used as answer booklets. - speak or gesture to other students